Search our range of undergraduate, postgraduate and professional courses.

 Our main city campus is in Stoke-on-Trent.
 We also have our Centre of Excellence in Healthcare Education, located in Stafford.

 Going to university is a real investment in your future.
-Below is our guide to what studying with us costs and the funding and support that's available to help pay for it.
-Paying for university can seem complicated, but we have lots of experience advising on money matters, so if you need any help making sense of anything, get in touch with us.
+Below's our guide to what studying with us costs and the funding and support that's available to help pay for it.
+Paying for university can seem complicated but we have lots of experience advising on money matters, so if you need any help making sense of anything, get in touch with us.

 £11,100 per year